mozzarellaV8/agora-marketplace/AgAssociationRules-01-prep.md

 # Discretize Prices

-Initially I'd been using `discretize` from the `arules` library to do this.
-I decided to discretize manually for this round rule mining, given new domain info (and maybe bc I kept running into a bug at this point in the RMarkdown file, refusing to knit `discretize` for some reason).

-Using `discretize` previously involved a choice of whether to bin values by equal intervals or cluster.
-To inform that decision - examined and plotted distributions of prices.
+Using `discretize` from the `arules` packsage previously involved a choice of whether to bin values by equal intervals or cluster.
+To inform that decision - a look at the distribution of list prices.

 ```{R}
 # discretize prices - but into cluster or interval?